ziyanpeng/DFSAFNet/README.md

 ## 🚀 Testing

-To evaluate a trained model:Select a different config file
+To evaluate a trained model:Select a different config file,Set the optimal model for testing in config

 ```bash
 # potsdam